How To Make an Easy Croquembouche

 How to eat a croquembouche

 This is the fun part!
-To eat a croquembouche, brake through the sugar cage with the back of a spoon.
-Grab a profiterole and break it off of the tower.
+To eat a croquembouche, brake through the sugar cage, grab a profiterole and break it off of the tower.
 Now you have a perfectly filled profiterole with a bit of crunchy, sugary caramel glaze!

-The soft, velvety, profiterole pairs perfectly with the delicate crunch of the caramel, making this a dessert that guests will remember!
+The soft, velvety, filled profiteroles pairs perfectly with the delicate crunch of the caramel, making this a dessert that guests will remember!

 Ingredients